Egalitarian Graph Orientations: Acyclic orientations

 \subsection{Acyclic minimum lexicographic orientation is NP-hard}

 We will show that the problem of minimizing the lexicographic order of an acyclic orientation is NP-hard.
-We will give a reduction from set cover to the related problem of finding an acyclic orientation with a minimum number of maximum indegree vertices, or MNM for short.
-Certainly MNM is solved by the problem of finding an acyclic orientation with minimum lexicographic order of indegrees.
-The decision version of the problem, ``Is there an orientation with at most $\ell$ vertices of maximum indegree?'' is in NP because the orientation is the certificate.
+We will give a reduction from set cover to the related problem of finding an acyclic orientation such that: \begin{itemize} \item the maximum indgree is minimized \item the number of nodes with this maximum indegree is also minimized \end{itemize} Clearly, finding an acyclic orientation with minimum lexicographic order of indgrees solves this related problem.
+The decision version of this related problem ``Is there an acyclic orientation that minimizes the maximum inegree and further has at most $\ell$ vertices with that maximum indegree?'' is in NP because the orientation is the certificate.

-The {\em Set Cover} problem is defined as follows: Given a set of elements $\{1,2,\dots , m\}$ (called the universe) and $n$ sets whose union comprises the universe, the set cover problem is to identify the smallest number of sets whose union still contains all elements in the universe.
+The {\em Set Cover} problem is defined as follows: Given a set of elements $\{1,2,\dots , m\}$ (called the universe) and $n$ sets whose union comprises the universe, the set cover problem is to identify the smallest number of sets whose union contains all elements in the universe.
 Set cover is proven to be NP-hard by a reduction from the vertex cover problem~\cite{gj1979}.

 We say that a set of vertices is {\em $t$-strippable} if the stripping procedure results in maximum indegree at most $t$ among these vertices.

 We will use the following {\em $k$-gadget graph} $H_\ell$ with $1\leq \ell <k$ and $k$ odd: